The British 6th Airborne Division is established in May

 Merville, today it's silent

-Paratrooper Fred Walker, one of the soldiers
+Walker, one of the paratroopers

-of 3rd Commando, 2nd Troop that fought for
+of3rd Commando, 2nd Troop

-the Battery of Merville
+for the casemates of Merville

 The Bridges